VisaMadeEasy - AI Student Visa Support

 1. Capturing lived experiences applying for visas in different countries

-to identify common pain points from a variety of study destinations.
+Thereby identifying common pain points from a variety of study destinations.

 Key findings